studentpragati/Paris_Olympic_2024_PowerBI/README.md

 Detail your process: “I collected data from Kaggle official Olympics dataset After extracting the raw data, I cleaned it using Power Query.
 This involved removing duplicates, handling missing values, and ensuring consistency.”

   4. Tool and Technologies:-
-Highlight what you used: “ I utilized Power BI to Connect,Clean and transform the data. key techniques include :- using Power query for data transformation.
+Highlight what you used: “ I utilized Power BI to Connect, Clean and transform the data. key techniques include :- using Power query for data transformation.
 Create calculated columns and measure using DAX Designing interractive visuals and report.

   6. Key Features of the Dashboard:-
 Walk through the main components:-